Stop. Sit down and read this.

-Once upon a time before kids, before Facebook, before blogging, I actually prided myself on the fact that I inspired some close friends of mine to feel ok about doing nothing.
+Once upon a time before kids, before social media, before running a business, I actually prided myself on the fact that I inspired some close friends of mine to feel ok about doing nothing.

 They felt guilt if they weren't being busy.
-I taught them that it was ok to wear pyjamas all day and watch DVDs if that's all they felt like doing.
+I taught them that it was ok to wear pyjamas all day and watch tv series if that's all they felt like doing.

 I was so proud when they told me that they had learnt this from me.
 What a great gift to give someone!